ROITI-Ltd/alsi-py/README.md

 Python client for the ALSI API (Aggregated LNG Storage Inventory)

-Documentation of the API can be found at: https://alsi.gie.eu/GIE_API_documentation_v004.pdf Documentation of the client API can be found at: https://roiti-ltd.github.io/alsi-py/
+Documentation of the API can be found on: https://alsi.gie.eu/GIE_API_documentation_v004.pdf

+Documentation of the client API can be found on: https://roiti-ltd.github.io/alsi-py/

 ### Installation
 `python3 -m pip3 install alsi-py `